 Alright, show of hands, who doesn’t own a copy of this brilliant, hard-as-nails platformer yet?
 Because Terry Cavanagh seems to think a lot have yet to pick up a copy, or… maybe he’s simply flexing his creative muscles.
-Well, whatever the case, those feeling creative in the realm of gravity-switching fun can now do so, free.
+Well, whatever the case, those feeling creative in the realm of gravity-switching fun can now do so, for free.
 Or just stick to playing other people’s levels, as that’s what I’ll be doing for sure.

 Now, as some of you may remember, three long years ago, I reviewed VVVVVV, and while my writing has changed since, my criticism still stands.
 But alas, that was then and this is now.
 Both time and its user base have been kind to the game, as quite a few levels of varying difficulty have been created by fans.
-Some can be accessed immediately via. the in-game menus, while other – such as those featured here – need to be installed manually.
+Some can be accessed immediately via. the in-game menus, while others – such as those featured here – need to be installed manually.

 People have done some really incredible things with the VVVVVV editor.
 I want to share that work as far and wide as I can!

-I’d say it’s time to step into the shoes of Captain Viridian, whether it be to help rescue his crew, or to embark on some potentially more dangerous fan-made adventures!
+I’d say it’s time to step into the shoes of Captain Viridian, whether it be to help rescue his crew or to embark on some potentially more dangerous fan-made adventures!